-The construction industry in Malaysia is one of the key and most productive sectors of the country's economy.
-It has also been highlighted that involvement in the construction sector plays a role in optimising people's living conditions.
-For the past two decades, it has contributed between 3% and 5% of the GDP of the entire economy, as reported by Gamil & Abdul Rahman (2020).
-According to Khan et al. (2014), a well-constructed construction project should be a labour-intensive endeavour that would offer several job opportunities to unskilled, semi-skilled, and skilled workers.
-The involvement of employees is prominent throughout the same time as well.
-As a result, employment accounted for 8.5% of the workforce in Malaysia, ranging from 7.2% to 9.5%.
-However, the industry is also heavily reliant on foreign labor, with foreign workers making up an estimated 80% of the workforce (Hamid et al., 2012).
-Therefore, it has had a number of negative consequences, including a disproportionate impact on unemployment than other industries.
-A reduced level of unemployment, as well as decreased levels of poverty, are both impacts that result from being employed.
-Malaysian construction is critical in producing income, constructing socio-economic infrastructures, and building structures.
-As a result, this industry employs over a million people, contributing to an average of 9.2% of the accessible workforce in 2010 as highlighted by Alaloul et al. (2021).
-Even though the construction industry has been known as one of the sectors that contribute to the country's economy, as stated by Gamil & Abdul Rahman (2020).
-It is also one of the sectors that was most affected during the pandemic as it was excluded from the primary sectors that have been announced by the government for prevention measures to curb the spread of the virus.
-Esa et al. (2020) outline many consequences of the pandemic phase that have impacts on project delivery.
-Zhang et al. (2020) stated that an effective project outcome is primarily dependent on schedule, cost, and quality.
+Malaysian construction is critical in producing income, constructing socioeconomic infrastructures and building structures.
+As a result, this industry employs over a million people, contributing to an average of 9.2% of the accessible workforce in 2010 as highlighted by Algloul et al. (2021).
+Even though the construction industry has been known as one of the sectors that contribute to the country's economy, as stated by Gamil and Abdul Rahman (2020) it is also one of the sectors that was most affected during the pandemic.
+This was the case, as it was excluded from the primary sectors that have been announced by the government for prevention measures to curb the spread of the virus.
+Esa, Kamal and Ibrahim (2020) outline many consequences of the pandemic phase that have impacts on project delivery.
+Zhang, Yao and You (2020) stated that an effective project outcome is primarily dependent on schedule, cost and quality.
 Apart from project delivery being affected as a consequence of the pandemic, the emotional implications for construction players also influenced the project outcomes.
 Kukah et al. (2021) highlighted that emotional intelligence has pointed to some of the weaknesses of the construction players.
-Therefore, this paper aims to discover the consequences of successful project outcomes during pandemics related to emotional intelligence among construction players in Malaysia.
+Therefore, this study aims to discover the consequences of successful project outcomes during pandemics related to emotional intelligence among the construction players in Malaysia.

-Emotional intelligence (EI) is described as the capacity to identify and recognise one's own emotions as well as the capability to control and channel those emotions toward tasks such as problem solving and cognition.
+Emotional intelligence is described as the capacity to identify and recognise one's own emotions as well as the capability to control and channel those emotions toward tasks such as problem solving and cognition.
 It further encompasses the ability to control emotions, which includes the authority to monitor one's own emotions and the potential to help others do the same.
-In 1990, Peter Salovey and John Mayer introduced the first formal theory of emotional intelligence, which was further developed by Kannaiah (2015).
-It is critical for managers and other company leaders to behave in emotionally intelligent ways, just as it is for new employees with EI (Fiorilli et al., 2020).
-EI development could increase morale, motivation, and teamwork, which influenced achieving greater success.
-This could be seen by some information that stated 71% of managers hire workers who have a high EQ rather than an IQ because the technicality in EQ is more to handle stress, which eventually enhances performance (Career Builder, 2011).
-Maintaining a healthy, focused, and balanced life requires the ability to regulate and minimise stress.
-El is the capability to detect, understand, and utilise emotions constructively to alleviate stress and anxiety, connect successfully, empathise with others, overcome challenges, and defuse conflict, as highlighted by Cui (2021).
-El has a major impact on mental well-being and becomes an important factor in physical health.
-Losing a job might evokes emotions of instability and uncertainty, which ultimately impact negatively on one's mental health, expressing anxiety and sadness.
-Even though the WHO has lifted Covid-19 as a pandemic, this research is still relevant and can be applied to other times of national disruption such as wars and natural disasters.
+In 1990, Peter Salovey and John Maver introduced the first formal theory of emotional intelliaence, which was further developed by Kannaiah (2015).
+It is critical for managers and other company leaders to behave in emotionally intelligent ways, just as it is for new employees with emotional intelligence (Fiorilli et al., 2020).
+Emotional intelligence development could increase morale, motivation and teamwork, which has an influence on the achievement of greater success.
+This could be seen by some information that stated 71% of managers hire workers who have a high emotional intelligence/ emotional quotient (EQ) rather than an intelligence quotient (IQ) because EQ is more adapted to handle stress, which eventually enhances performance (Career Builder, 2011).
+Maintaining a healthy, focused and balanced life requires the ability to regulate and minimise stress.
+Emotional intelligence is the capability to detect, understand and utilise emotions constructively to alleviate stress and anxiety, connect successfully, empathise with others, overcome challenges and defuse conflict, as highlighted by Cui (2021).
+Emotional intelligence has a major impact on mental well-being and becomes an important factor in physical health.
+Losing a job might evoke emotions of instability and uncertainty, which ultimately has a negative impact on one's mental health, expressing anxiety and sadness.
+Even though the World Health Organizaion (WHO) has lifted COVID-19 as a pandemic, this research is still relevant and can be applied to other times of national disruption such as wars and natural disasters.